jkingportfolio/CI_PP1_TheCocktailBar/README.md

 6. As a returning user I would want to know of recent news related to the bar
 7. As a returning user I would want to see the menu
 8. As a returning user I would want to find the phone number to book a table via telephone
-9. As a returning use I would want to see the opening times
+9. As a returning user I would want to see the opening times
 10. As a returning user I would want to book a table via an online booking system
-11. As a returning user I would want to find the owners social media accounts
+11. As a returning user I would want to find the owner's social media accounts

 #### Site owner

-12. As a site owner I would like to introduce the bar to potential clients
+12. As the site owner I would like to introduce the bar to potential clients
 13. As the site owner I would want to be able to take bookings via an online form booking system
-14. As the site owner I would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
+14. As the site owner I would want to have the ability to let my customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
-15. As a site owner I would like users to be able to easily navigate the site, creating a nice user experience
+15. As the site owner I would like users to be able to easily navigate the site, creating a nice user experience
-16. As a site owner I would like the user to intially be presented with a striking image to generate excitement about the site and the bar itself
+16. As the site owner I would like the user to initially be presented with a striking image to generate excitement about the site and the bar itself
-17. As a site owner I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs
+17. As the site owner I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs

 ## Design